-the performance of Bharat Petroleum Corporation Limited (BPCL) for the year ended 31st
+of Bharat Petroleum Corporation Limited (BPCL) for the year ended 31st March, 2015.

-year.

-The groups exports of petroleum products during the year stood at 3.06 MMT as
+The groups exports of petroleum products in 2014-15 stood at 2.22 MMT as against

 CONSOLIDATED GROUP RESULTS